Say it Like a Scot

 Salt n’ Sauce (salt and chip shop sauce) - Everyone has to try a Scottish chippie (fish and chip shop) and if you’re getting one in Edinburgh make sure to ask for it with chippie sauce, a moreish blend of brown sauce sort of mixed with vinegar.

-Pokey Hat (ice cream) - There’s nothing better than a Scottish summer and if you’re lucky enough to catch one of them, then you better grab yourself a Pokey Hat before they run out!
-And PLEASE do not forget the flake and raspberry sauce.
+Pokey Hat (ice cream) - There’s nothing better than a Scottish summer and if you’re lucky enough to catch one of them, then you better grab yourself a Pokey Hat.
+Don't forget the flake and raspberry sauce.

 Fly Cup and a Fancy Piece (a quick cup of tea and a sweet treat) - If you’re catching up with a pal for a good blether (chat) then chances are you’re going for one of these, especially in Aberdeen.